Do Go On - 536 - FedEx Flight 705

 What was I thinking?

-So hopefully age I will.
+So hopefully AJ will.

 Because the worry is, people listen to my report episodes to go to bed.

-You're working them up.
+You know, like, you're working them up.

 They're like, geez.

-What are listening to Dave's for?
+What are I listening to Dave's for?

 Well, for entertainment.